bingoohuang/idworker/README.md

 Traditionally, we use `Oracle sequence` or `mysql auto-increment field`.
 And so we create sequence or mysql increment id table and prepare SQL to get an available unique id.
 And every time when we need a new id, we may need re-execute the SQL.

-Is there an easy one to provide unique IDs with un-coordinated, [k-sorted](http://ci.nii.ac.jp/naid/110002673489/), under-64bits and even no need ofID server?
+Is there an easy one to provide unique IDs with un-coordinated, [k-sorted](http://ci.nii.ac.jp/naid/110002673489/), under-64bits and even no need of ID server?

 Yes, we can make it.